-Circles is a long term approach to end poverty permanently in our community.
+Circles takes a long-term approach toward ending poverty permanently in our community.
 Each week, local families working to overcome poverty (Circle Leaders) meet with community volunteers (Allies) over dinner.
-During these meetings, Circle Leaders work on their goals toward self reliance.
-Over time incomes improve, debt and public assistance decrease and necessary relationships are built.
+During the meetings, Circle Leaders hone in on their goals toward self-reliance.
+Over time, incomes improve, debt and public assistance decrease and valuable relationships are built.

-- Live at or below 185% of Federal Poverty Guideline Federal Poverty Guidelines Chart
+- Live at or below 185% of federal poverty guidelines Federal Poverty Guidelines Chart

-Circles Newaygo County is funded by a grant from the Fremont Area Community Foundation.
+Circles Newaygo County is funded by a grant from Fremont Area Community Foundation.